 Practice FAQ: ( The Blog FAQ is here )

-What is Sunday practica?
+What is Sunday Practica?

-Are you meeting THIS Sunday?
+Are we meeting this Sunday?

 Yes.
 We meet every Sunday UNLESS you see a prominent notice that it has been cancelled.
-We have cancelled Sunday practica on average about 3 times a year.
+We have cancelled Sunday Practica on average about 3 times a year.
 To be sure, go to the Home page and look at the top of the page where there is a small box showing upcoming events and cancellations.

 What time are you meeting this Sunday?

-From 4:30 to 6:30 p.m.
+From 4:30 PM to 6:30 PM.

 Where are you meeting this Sunday?